jamesurobertson/aws-s3-pern-demo/README.md

 Access your bucket public permissions:
 ![Access Your Bucket Permissions](assets/block-public-access.png)

 Unblock all public access.
-Our images are going to be accessible to the public for this demo.
+Your images are going to be accessible to the public for this demo.
 Be careful when setting this for more sensitive information in the future where you do want to block public access.

 Hit Save

 **Sending up the files to your frontend**

-All you need to read the files on your frontend is the link to the file that you saved to the database.
+All you need to read the files on your frontend is the url path to the file that you saved to the database.
 Nothing special is needed other than the saved S3 URL.

 ### Multiple Files Backend